AmI-2015/WIN/README.md

 # WIN

-Website for the WIN (WC Info) Project.
+Website for the WIN (Wc INfo) Project.